-Being popular is about the only thing the most-viewed YouTube videos have in common with their top-performing predecessors.
-Even though YouTube videos like Charlie Bit My Finger or Chocolate Rain went viral during the first few years of YouTube’s content, they probably wouldn’t be among the kinds of videos that go viral now.
+Being popular is about the only thing the current most-viewed YouTube videos have in common with their top-performing predecessors.
+Even though YouTube videos like Chocolate Rain went viral during the first few years of YouTube’s content, they probably wouldn’t be among the kinds of videos that go viral on the platform now.

 - What is the most-viewed YouTube video of all time?